NU-Horizonsat/fprime-docker/README.md

 6. Using Visual Studio Code, open the `/root/project` directory.
 7. Open a terminal in Visual Studio Code and run `fprime-util generate` to generate the build files and `fprime-util build -j4` to build the project.

-The docker container also contains fprime-gds and the Raspberry Pi cross compiler.
+The docker container also contains fprime-gds.